AnnaCristyna/Dictionary-Interacting/README.md

 green = synonym;

-There are many things to accompl
+There is still much to achieve!